Guide to Growing your own Vegetables

 I have found that there are some key things to starting your allotment or vegetable garden.
 These are as follows:

 - In the first year, don't try to do too much.
 If you do, you could end up bogged down with trying to keep everything going.

 - Don't worry if you lose some of the plants.
 There is always a risk of this, but you can always try something in its place and just learn from experience.

 - Make sure you go at least every couple of days to check on your patch and water it, especially in the summer.
 If you're away, ask someone to do this for you.

 - Most of all, have fun with it!
 This is something for you, and your family, so make the most of it.
-As you can see from the picture, my daughter loves going to the allotment.
+As you can see from the picture above, my daughter loved going to the allotment when she was little, and the picture below shows some of what she has planted with me this year.
 If you have an allotment, try not to get dragged into the allotment politics and rivalries (as it can prove to be a nightmare!).